akoksal/akoksal.github.io/_pages/about.md

 ---
 I am a second-year ELLIS PhD Student in CIS, LMU, and Cambridge University, advised by [Hinrich Schütze](https://www.cis.uni-muenchen.de/schuetze/) and [Anna Korhonen](https://www.cl.cam.ac.uk/~alk23/).
 My primary research interest is the practical aspect of few-shot learning in Natural Language Processing.
 My most recent research focuses on uncertainty and variability in few-shot prompting.
 I am also interested in bias in PLMs, computational social science, and text generation.

 Prior to starting my PhD, I received my BSc and MSc in Computer Engineering from Bogazici University, Istanbul, advised by [Arzucan Ozgur](https://www.cmpe.boun.edu.tr/~ozgur/).
-I also worked as a research intern at Amazon Books in Madrid, focusing on structured prediction from long text documents.
+I also worked as an applied science intern at Amazon Books in Madrid, focusing on structured prediction from long-text documents.

 News
 ------